 China's export surge in manufacturing accelerated after 2001, the year in which the country entered the World Trade Organization (Figure 2).
 On first consideration, it is puzzling why WTO accession should have mattered much for China's trade.
 Europe and the U.S. had granted China most-favored nation (MFN) status as far back as the 1980s.
 WTO membership would seem to have done little more than formalize trade relations that were already two decades old.
-Still, something happened to deepen China's manufacturing prowess: between 1998 and 2007 productivity in the sector grew at the astounding pace of 8% per year (Brandt, Van Biesebroeck, and Zhang, 2012).
-Although the literature has yet to provide a full accounting of China's recent export growth, it has uncovered several mechanisms through which reform strengthened its manufacturing industries.
+Still, something happened to deepen China's manufacturing provess: between 1998 and 2007 productivity in the sector grew at the astounding pace of 8% per year (Brandt, Van Biesebroeck, and Zhang, 2012).